The Anti-Bribery and Anti-Corruption Review: Argentina

 At the time of writing, a bill intended to amend the ACC is being discussed in Congress.
 If approved, it will stiffen penalties for corruption offences by, for example, eliminating the possibility of probation.
 This bill also contains provisions on commercial bribery.

-As regards money laundering, following the guidelines issued by the International Financial Action Task Force (FATF), the FIU is in the process of amending the regulations for obliged persons, who will be granted a larger margin of discretion to determine which clients or situations should be considered as high risk, based on an individual risk analysis independently developed by each obliged person.
+As regards money laundering, following the guidelines issued by the FATF, the FIU is in the process of amending the regulations for obliged persons, who will be granted a larger margin of discretion to determine which clients or situations should be considered as high risk, based on an individual risk analysis independently developed by each obliged person.

 Also, as mentioned above, there is a current debate in Congress that aims to reform the judicial structure and that could eventually affect future and ongoing high-profile cases concerning bribery and AML.
 The judicial reform would create new federal criminal courts both in the capital and in the provinces, among other items.